FoolScript/fools-chat/README.md

 Crashify offers a variety of commands to generate documentation and code examples:

+#### Basic Concepts
 - `/class`: Get a crash course on classes in the current language
 - `/function`: Learn about functions and their usage
 - `/enum`: Understand enumeration types
+- `/variable`: Explore variable declarations and scoping

+#### Data Types & Operations
 - `/number`: Explore number types and operations
 - `/string`: Discover string manipulations
 - `/boolean`: Learn about boolean operations
-- `/interface`: Understand interface definitions
+- `/array`: Learn about array operations
 - `/object`: Get a crash course on objects and their usage
-- `/array`: Learn about array operations
-- `/variable`: Explore variable declarations and scoping
 - `/null`: Understand null handling

+#### Control Flow
 - `/ifelse`: Learn about conditional statements
 - `/while`: Get examples of loop structures

+#### Project Structure
+- `/entry`: Understand program entry points and initialization
+- `/structure`: Learn about recommended project organization and file structure

+#### Design Patterns
+- `/patternMvc`: Learn about the Model-View-Controller pattern
+- `/patternRepository`: Understand the Repository pattern
+- `/patternFactory`: Explore the Factory pattern
+- `/patternSingleton`: Learn about the Singleton pattern
+- `/patternObserver`: Understand the Observer pattern
+- `/patternStrategy`: Explore the Strategy pattern

+#### Language Information
 - `/types`: Explore type-related concepts
 - `/language`: Get comprehensive information about the current programming language
+- `/interface`: Understand interface definitions

 ## Installation